ebzzry/ebzzry.github.io/eo/fkd/zisxkonsiletoj-3-a.md

 <a name="elprovado"></a>Elprovado
 ---------------------------------

-La daton el la radikigmedio ni akiru:
+La daton el la ŝanĝradikigmedio ni akiru:

     % cr date